alikashiff99-a11y/valentine-github-pages-template2/README.md

 ## 🌸 What is this?

-This is a **Valentine mini-website template** you can customize and share with someone special.
+This project is a **Valentine mini-website** that guides someone through a fun, romantic flow:

-It guides the user through:
-- a Valentine question
+- Valentine question
-- a fun confirmation screen
+- Celebration screen
-- an online date selection
+- Online date selection
-- food & dessert choices
+- Food & dessert choices
-- a final romantic recap page
+- Final recap page with flowers and sharing option

-All optimized for **mobile touch**, especially iPhone.
+Everything is optimized for **touch**, **mobile screens**, and especially **iPhone Safari**.

 ---

 ## ✨ Features

-- 📱 **iPhone-friendly UI** (big buttons, smooth taps, no zoom bugs)
+- 📱 **iPhone-friendly UI** (no zoom bugs, large tap areas)
-- 💘 “Be My Valentine” landing page
+- 💘 “Will you be my Valentine?” landing page
-- 🎉 Celebration / thank-you screen
+- 🎉 Celebration & thank-you screen
-- 💬 Online date planner
+- 💬 Online date selection flow
-- 🍣 Food & dessert selection
+- 🍣 Food & dessert picker
 - 🌸 Romantic final recap page
 - 📋 “Copy our plan” button to share answers
-- ⚙️ Easy customization
+- 🎨 Soft pink theme with rounded cards
-- 🚀 Free hosting with GitHub Pages
+- 🚀 Free hosting using GitHub Pages

 ---